-Session and saved searches usually expire after a specified amount of time.
-When they expire, the system deletes all information about the search.
+When a search expires, the system deletes all information about the search.
 If this occurs when you have the search open in a tab, you will receive a notification that the search has expired and be instructed to close the tab.